We spent the next few days with Cousin Terry in Broussard.

 We visited the fabulous old capital building.
 Built like a castle, the staircase was to have been for Maximilian.
 But, since he got executed, and had little need ...

+Justin chillin' on the banks of the Mississippi.
 The USS Kidd is in the background.
-It was closed to tourists --
+It was closed to tourists -- watch for a new WWII movie with Tom Hanks! |

 We drove into Broussard and after a nice visit with Cousin Terry, we got situated at the ranch house.
 Craig had made the bed and turned on the heat so it was nice and toasty when we arrived.